 Now, hardly a day goes by where he doesn’t crash test dummy himself in new and exciting ways I’d previously not conceived.
 To add to the excitement of his new hobby, he’s also made the creative decision to occasionally get so worked up that he’ll hold his breath and pass out after parkouring onto his face.

 Apparently this is an inherited trait as my mom has told me all my life about how I’d get worked up about something when I was his age and hold my breath until I blacked out.
 I have no memory of any of this and used to just think she was being dramatic.
 Karma’s a son of a bitch like that.
-Now that I have a front row seat to my own freak show.

 I’m not joking.
 The other day he decided to practice a new move and fell right onto his eye.
 Thankfully the edge of the coffee table was there to catch his fall so he could acquire a new shiner to show off to the ladies.